stas-sultanov/azure-monitor-telemetry/doc/readme.md

 using Azure.Monitor.Telemetry;
 using Azure.Monitor.Telemetry.Publish;

-// create an HTTP Client for telemetry publisher using var httpClient = new HttpClient();
+// create HTTP Client for Telemetry Publisher using var httpClient = new HttpClient();

 // create authorization token source var tokenCredential = new DefaultAzureCredential();

-// Create telemetry publisher with Entra authentication var telemetryPublisher = new HttpTelemetryPublisher
+// create Telemetry Publisher with Entra authentication var telemetryPublisher = new HttpTelemetryPublisher
 (
 	httpClient,